tinic/constixel/README.md

     template <typename FONT>
     constexpr int32_t draw_string_mono(int32_t x, int32_t y, const char *str, uint8_t col);

-    // Draw monochrome utf8 text. #include a grey font and specify the included struct as the template parameter.
+    // Draw smoothed utf8 text. #include a grey font and specify the included struct as the template parameter.
     // Returns the current x caret position in pixels.
     // NOTE: This is a very slow operation due to the brute force color quantization and will likely not consteval. template <typename FONT>